T

 viewpoint

-The site where Moses is said to have seen the Promised Land before his death.
-Offers stunning panoramic views of the Jordan Valley, the Dead Sea, and Jericho on a clear day.
+The site where Moses is said to have viewed the Promised Land, Mount Nebo offers breathtaking panoramic views of the Jordan Valley, the Dead Sea, and Jericho.
+The Serpentine Cross monument is a notable feature.

 3. Afternoon